OpenCDSS/cdss-app-tstool-doc-dev/mkdocs-project/docs/dev-env/nsis.md

 The core NSIS software does not provide all the necessary functionality.
 Additional NSIS components were apparently installed in the main software location.

+The files necessary for NSIS add-ons can be found in the repository `cdss-util-buildtools` under the directories `install` > `NSIS`.

 The following files were copied into the `C:\Program Files (x86)\NSIS` necessary for the TSTool install process.
 Files from original sources are used and where notes files are copied from the [NSIS 2.46 archive repository](https://github.com/OpenWaterFoundation/cdss-archive-nsis-2.46)